mjostaszewski/BH19-RDmaps-BioHackrXiv-Paper/paper.md

 ### Disease context
 In order to introduce disease context, we focused on two major resources: OrphaNet ([orpha.net](https://www.orpha.net)) and Human Phenotype Ontology (HPO) [@kohler_human_2017].
 Unique identifiers of OrphaNet allow to identify an RD, and if this disease is still not classified, it is possible to identify a proximal OrphaNet id by similarity of HPO terms.

-For given OrphaNet identifiers, we obtained the list of relevant genes and variants by combining: i) gene-disease mapping of OrphaNet, ii) gene-disease and variant-disease mapping of DisGeNET [@pinero_disgenet_2015] ([disgenet.org](https://www.disgenet.org)), iii) variant-disease mapping of OpenTargets platform [@carvalho-silva_open_2019] ([opentargets.org](https://www.opentargets.org)) and iv) variant-disease mapping of ClinVar ([www.ncbi.nlm.nih.gov/clinvar/](https://www.ncbi.nlm.nih.gov/clinvar/)).
+For given OrphaNet identifiers, we obtained the list of relevant genes and variants by combining: i) gene-disease mapping of OrphaNet, ii) gene-disease and variant-disease mapping from DisGeNET [@pinero_disgenet_2015] ([disgenet.org](https://www.disgenet.org)), iii) variant-disease mapping of OpenTargets platform [@carvalho-silva_open_2019] ([opentargets.org](https://www.opentargets.org)) and iv) variant-disease mapping of ClinVar ([www.ncbi.nlm.nih.gov/clinvar/](https://www.ncbi.nlm.nih.gov/clinvar/)).
 Importantly, disease-associated variants were filtered for rarity using population allele frequencies obtained from Ensembl Variant Effect Predictor (VEP) ([www.ensembl.org/info/docs/tools/vep/](https://www.ensembl.org/info/docs/tools/vep/)).

 In parallel, for the same OrphaNet identifiers, we searched ArrayExpress [@athar_arrayexpress_2019] ([www.ebi.ac.uk/arrayexpress/](https://www.ebi.ac.uk/arrayexpress/)) and Gene Expression Omnibus [@clough_gene_2016] ([www.ncbi.nlm.nih.gov/geo/](http://www.ncbi.nlm.nih.gov/geo/)) to retrieve a list of Differentially Expressed Genes (DEGs), to extend the the set of disease-associated genes.